Skip to content

 1. Monthly Cash Flow: It’s crucial to monitor the timing of your monthly inflows and outflows so you can realign your Velocity Banking strategy when necessary.
 Things change: paycheck amounts may differ, payment timings may change, and certain accounts may get paid off, all of which may cause you to restructure your plan.

 2. Volume of Interest: All too often, borrowers will focus solely on the interest rate being charged, not taking into account the actual volume of interest being accrued.
-Once you have your specific Velocity Banking strategy in place, it’s crucial to track and measure the actual volume of interest levied against you.
 You may discover you’re paying much less than the stated interest rate by using strategic loan products in sequence with the optimal timing of payments.

-4. Credit Score: Similar to the debt-to-income ratio, your credit score can unlock your access to better, more efficient loan products and/or promotional offers which may greatly reduce the amount of interest paid over the year.
-Raising your credit score may also increase the amount of credit capacity lenders will extend to you with these more favorable terms.
-This increases your options when opportunity comes a knocking.
+4. Credit Score: Similar to the debt-to-income ratio, your credit score can unlock your access to more borrowing capacity as well as more efficient loan products and/or promotional offers.
+All of these may greatly reduce the total volume of interest paid over the year and will increase your options when investment opportunities come knocking.

 Step 6 - Building a Long-Term Financial Plan Using the Velocity Banking Method

-Warning: Although our experts specialize in helping people become their own bank using Infinite Banking life insurance, I would caution those still laden in bad debt not to prematurely start a policy.
-Doing so would mean you are essentially financing your Whole Life policy using high-interest debt, and the cash value growth certainly cannot overcome that hurdle.
+Warning: Although our experts specialize in helping people become their own bank using Infinite Banking life insurance, I would caution those still laden in “bad debt” to NOT prematurely start a policy.
+Doing so would mean you are essentially financing your Whole Life policy using high-interest debt, and the cash value growth certainly cannot inately overcome that hurdle.

-Instead, we recommend getting a cheap term life insurance policy while in bad debt, but make sure that it is a “convertible term policy” that is guaranteed convertible to an Infinite Banking Whole Life policy.
+Instead, I recommend getting a cheap term life insurance policy while still in “bad debt.”
+Make sure it is a “convertible term policy” that you can upgrade to a dividend-paying Whole Life policy without further testing, even if your health gets worse.
 That way, if you pass away prematurely, your family will have money left over after using the tax-free death benefit to pay off your debts.
-If you live, you can easily upgrade your term policy to a dividend-paying Whole Life policy without having to take another health examination.
-Your health rating from the term policy is guaranteed to transfer to the Whole Life policy even if your health got worse.

 Get a free quote on a cheap term policy that is guaranteed convertible to an Infinite Banking Whole Life policy.